 Any employee who is fired because of discrimination in New Hampshire or for exercising certain legal rights may be eligible to file a wrongful termination claim.
-This typically includes job applicants, employees and former employees.
+This typically includes job applicants, employees, and former employees.
 All of these are legally protected from being discriminated against in employment.
-It is likely to be a wrongful termination in New Hampshire and illegal under both federal and state law if the employee was terminated based on age, race or color, ancestry or national origin, religious affiliation, military status, sex, gender, gender identity or gender expression, sexual orientation, genetic information, pregnancy, mental health status, intellectual impairment, learning disability, physical disability and being blind.

 What are My Rights in Wrongful Termination?

-You cannot be terminated based on discrimination, but there are other reasons which may lead to your termination which could still be wrongful terminations which are:
+You cannot be terminated based on discrimination in New Hampshire, but other reasons may lead to your termination.
+These can still be wrongful termination claims:

-If you are a victim of wrongful termination in New Hampshire based on discrimination or retaliation for exercising one of your rights, you may file a complaint to In New Hampshire, with either the New Hampshire Commission for Human Rights (NHCHR) or the federal administrative agency in Boston, Massachusetts, which is the Equal Employment Opportunity Commission (EEOC).
+If you are a victim of wrongful termination in New Hampshire based on discrimination or retaliation for exercising one of your rights, you may file a complaint to in New Hampshire.
+You can file your wrongful termination claim with either the New Hampshire Commission for Human Rights (NHCHR) or the Equal Employment Opportunity Commission (EEOC).
 This is for employees who work for employers with 6 or more employees.
 The two agencies have a “work-sharing agreement,” which means that they cooperate with one another when processing claims.

 New Hampshire Labor Laws